pypa/packaging/docs/specifiers.rst

 .. class:: Specifier(specifier, prereleases=None)

-    This class abstracts the handling of a single `PEP 440`_ compatible specifier.
+    This class abstracts the handling of a single :pep:`440` compatible specifier.
 Instantiating this class manually is generally not required, it is better to work with :class:`SpecifierSet`.